chartjs/Chart.js/docs/docs/developers/index.md

 ## Previous versions

-To migrate from version 3 to version 2, please see [the v3 migration guide](../getting-started/v3-migration).
+To migrate from version 2 to version 3, please see [the v3 migration guide](../getting-started/v3-migration).

-Version 2 has a completely different API than earlier versions.
+Version 3 has a largely different API than earlier versions.

 Most earlier version options have current equivalents or are the same.